Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{Raw Residual Plots}

-The raw residual plot is based on the Doob–Meyer decomposition theorem \cite{andersen2012statistical}.
+The raw residual plot is based on the Doob-Meyer decomposition theorem \cite{andersen2012statistical}.
 For a counting process \(N(t)\) with conditional intensity \(\lambda^*(t)\), the raw residual process is defined as

-where \( \Lambda(t) = \int_0^t \lambda^*(s) \, ds \) is the cumulative intensity function.
+where \( \Lambda(t) = \int_0^t \lambda^*(s) \, ds \) is the integrated conditional intensity function.
 By the theorem, \(M(t)\) is a martingale with mean zero at all times \cite{wu2021diagnostics}.
 Therefore, the raw residuals should be centered at zero.
-To assess model fit, for each session we evaluated the raw residual process at the end of the observation period, \(M(T)\), where \(T\) denotes the session's end time, and plotted \(M(T)\) against the total number of aggressive behavior onsets observed in that session, \(N(T)\).
-If the \gls{tpp} model fits well, the raw residuals should be symmetrically distributed around zero, indicating that the model accurately captures the expected number of aggressive behavior onsets.
-Systematic deviations from zero would suggest that the model is either overestimating or underestimating the number of onsets, indicating a poor fit to the data \cite{wu2021diagnostics}.
+To assess model fit, for each session we evaluated the raw residual process at the end of the observation period, \(M(T)\), where \(T\) denotes the session's end time, and plotted \(M(T)\) against the total number of onsets observed in that session, \(N(T)\).
+If the \gls{tpp} model fits well, the raw residuals should be symmetrically distributed around zero, indicating that the model accurately captures the expected number of onsets.
+Systematic deviations from zero would suggest that the model is either overestimating or underestimating onset counts, indicating a poor fit to the data \cite{wu2021diagnostics}.